 "Now, perhaps you begin to see why I've been so insistent that you should hear me out."

 Hale dropped onto a corner of the bed.
 He'd never even heard of a six-figure fee before.
-Those kind of numbers couldn't even be comprehended by anyone but financiers and accountants.
+Those kinds of numbers couldn't even be comprehended by anyone but financiers and accountants.
 It also stank royally.
 The only reason people waved money like that around was if they didn't intend to pay it.
 Even money on whether the customers intended to stiff him or just make sure Hale didn't live to collect.

 "Ebon," he sighed, "I appreciate the thought, but this has got 'too good to be true' written all over it.
 There's no way I'll ever see any of that money."

-For a minute there, he'd actually been getting excited, interesting in maybe using this job to make a turnaround in his life.
+For a minute there, he'd actually been getting excited, interested in maybe using this job to make a turnaround in his life.
 Now it was back to spending his days trying to convince himself that what self-respect he had left was enough reason not to shut out the past and present with as much booze as his three hundred forty-eight meseta could buy.

 "They're offering thirty thousand as front-end money."